IgnacioBayon/CV_PROJECT/README.md

 As we have seen, as the tracking is done from the start, there is no actual use for the sequencing.
 We have considered the sequencing could unlock a certain recommendation tool that could guide you in the checkers game.
 This tool could consist of a function that, given the current state of the board, would recommend you the best move to do.
 We could use a database of checkers games to train a neural network (deep learning) and possibly allow the algorithm to play against istelf for further training.
 This would be a very interesting project to develop in the future.

 ## Diagram
+We have decided to integrate the Tracker in the loop within thed diagam, as our sequence detector relies entirely on the tracker.
+Ee have also decided to include the possible move recommender, although it is not yet in our project, to give use to the security system.

 ![Diagram](projectDiagram.jpg)